xcap2000/data-tools/Readme.md

 When comparing the files allow ignoring columns, configure case comparison etc. Allow the user to select what they want 'Exists in first', 'Exists in second', 'Field values don't match', 'Equals'.

+When analysing allow the user to use or define TQT rules.